|Premiere||7 March, 1986|

 Carmelina’s experience in touring to Italy with Secrets in 1983 had given her a new perspective on her own cultural roots.
 The means for her to express it was the outcome of both her Rusden College training and her previous collaboration with Handspan to create Prime Time (1980).

-Carmelina and Andrea visited Melbourne metropolitan high schools and inner-city English language centres for new immigrants, to observe student behaviour and attitudes, and to discuss multi-cultural issues and cross-cultural communication with students.
-With other Handspan artists, they extended the experience through puppetry and drama workshops in schools exchanging skills and information around the topic and recording oral histories.
+Carmelina and Andrea visited Melbourne metropolitan high schools and inner-city English language centres catering for new immigrants, to observe student behaviour and attitudes and to discuss multi-cultural issues and cross-cultural communication with students.
+With other Handspan artists, Lizz Talbot and Avril McQueen, they extended the experience through puppetry and drama workshops in schools, exchanging skills and information around the topic and recording oral histories.

-Before they work began, they had expected to find that tensions which had been evident for children of Australia’s post-war migrant influx of the 50s and 60s would have dissipated by the enlightened 1980s.
+Before the work began, they had expected to find that tensions which had been evident for children of Australia’s post-war migrant influx of the 1950s and 60s would have dissipated by the enlightened 1980s.
 They were shocked in their research to find that little had changed since Carmelina’s schooldays when ‘wogs’ and ‘dagos’ were bullied and ostracised.

-The resultant play, A CHANGE OF FACE followed the story of Linda (the ‘Skip’), who, after moving into inner city Melbourne with her mother after a family break-up, changes schools and encounters classmates from diverse cultural backgrounds.
+A CHANGE OF FACE followed the story of Linda (the ‘Skip’) who, after moving into inner city Melbourne with her mother after a family break-up, changes schools and encounters classmates from diverse cultural backgrounds.
 In this milieu, Linda is the odd one out, but not as odd as her friend Hoan, a recently arrived migrant from Vietnam.

 Actors, all from culturally specific backgrounds, played the teenage students.
 Puppets retold the stories of their parents and illustrated their various ethnic circumstances, perspectives and experience.
 Reviewer, Anna Epstein from Multicultural Arts Victoria recognised the play’s basis in reality:

 The play was a bold and exciting production for high school audiences and an affirmative step for young multi-cultural artists emerging in Australia at the time.
-Roberto Micale and Mary Coustas, Angelo and Angela respectively, in the play created its sequel Who Are You? in 1987 with Handspan.
-In the same year, Wogs Out of Work3 which explored similar issues through comedy, involved some of these artists and led to a decade of stage and television success and theatrical representation of multicultural community realities in Australia.
+Roberto Micale and Mary Coustas, in the play Angelo and Angela respectively, created its sequel Who Are You? in 1987 with Handspan.
+In the same year, Wogs Out of Work,2 which explored similar issues through comedy, involved some of these artists and led to a decade of stage and television success and theatrical representation of multicultural community realities in Australia.